 4) A Succinct but Effective Summary

-You want a summary that is short, succinct, and conveys your value well.
-Generally, we feel like you should shoot for about three to four paragraphs in your summary, tops.
-Make sure that throughout the summary you are including keywords that potential buyers might search for on LinkedIn or even Google if your profile is publicly listed.
+You want a summary that is short, concise and conveys your value well.
+Generally, we feel like you should shoot for about three to four paragraphs in your resume, tops.
+Make sure that throughout the summary, you include keywords that potential buyers might search for on LinkedIn or even Google if your profile is publicly listed.

 Here is a short outline you can use to guide your summary:

-- In the second paragraph get more specific.
+- In the second paragraph, get more specific.
 What projects have you worked on?
-What results did you create in those projects?
+What were the results?
 What companies have you worked with?
-This is the section where you flesh out the social proof.

 - In the third paragraph, call your prospects to action.
 Your call to action should convey why and how a buyer will get in touch with you and provide some insight into what the next steps will be.